carterjswift/sharkjam/README.md

 ## Acknowledgements

-Massive thanks to Professor Shila Sen, Preceptor Richard Tian, the Software Design and Development class (COMP 225-01) and usability-test participants for all their insight, support, and camaraderie.
+Massive thanks to Professor Shilad Sen, Preceptor Richard Tian, the Software Design and Development class (COMP 225-01) and usability-test participants for all their insight, support, and camaraderie.